lsexton21/ui-portfolio/markdowns/dashboardGraphs.md

-## Data Visualization - Dashboard
+## Data Visualization - Dashboard Graphs

 These are a few examples of the dozen or so graphs that I created for clients to visualize their traffic and costs.
 I used chartJS as a library for the base, and added plenty of complex customization along the way.
-These charts are also more impressive to see in person because you are missing the UX interactions with each graph (changes, tooltips, etc.).
-Also, from a UX perspective, it is worth noting that I wanted to add headers for each graph as labels, but I was turned down for a more slim look.
+These charts are also more impressive to see in person because you are missing the UX interactions with each graph (onClick changes, tooltips, etc.).

 **See below for code**